Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 From the left ventricle, the contents are pushed out and enter the pulmonary artery, where they are saturated with oxygen.
 It is then distributed throughout the body through arteries and capillaries, carrying oxygen and nutrients.

 The aorta is the largest artery, which is then divided into superior and inferior.
-Each of them supplies blood to the upper and lower parts of the body, respectively.
-Since the arterial system “flows around” absolutely all organs and is supplied to them with the help of a branched system of capillaries, this circle of blood circulation is called large.
+Each of them supplies blood to the upper and bottom part bodies accordingly.
+Since the arterial system “flows around” absolutely all organs and is supplied to them using a branched system of capillaries, this circle of blood circulation is called a large circle.
 But the arterial volume is about 1/3 of the total.

 Blood flows through the pulmonary circulation, which has given up all the oxygen and “taken away” metabolic products from the organs.
 It flows through the veins.
 The pressure in them is lower, the blood flows evenly.
 It returns through the veins to the heart, from where it is then pumped to the lungs.